Ooelaine/Ooelaine.github.io/_pages/about.md

     * When sending me application emails, please provide me with the following documents : your CV, a 3-page research proposal (including literature review) and your motivation letter.
 &nbsp;
 - For master theses:
+  I will supervise students on topics on 'public international law', 'international investment law', 'law and development', 'critical legal theories', and 'international law and history'.
-  Please come to my classes and discuss with me in person before sending me emails.
+  I welcome students to come to my classes and have in-person exchanges.
-  I believe in-person exchanges will be more effective.
-  Before choosing me as your thesis supervisor, please read my website to see if we are a good match.

 &nbsp;
 &nbsp;